16 Clear Signs You’re Falling Out Of Love

 We hear that a couple “fell out of love” all the time, but what does it actually look like — and how can you get yourselves back to where you were?

 You hear it all the time: Oh, they fell out of love.
 That's why their marriage ended.
-But what does that even really mean?
+But what does “fallig out of love” even really mean?
 Is it just PR speak?
 Or can the feeling be quantified in a helpful way?

 To understand what it means to fall out of love, it helps to first consider what it means be in love.